halirutan/ColorDeconvolution/README.md

 I will soon include the package on our community [paclet server]() but for now, download the repository and copy the contents of the `ColorDeconvolution` sub-folder to a folder in the `$Path` of Mathematica.
-The usual place to put packages is
+The usual place to put packages in is

 ```mathematica
 FileNameJoin[{$UserBaseDirectory, "Applications"}]